 3.1 Disease severity level of mulberry against soil edaphic factors

-To determine a relationship between diseases severity levels of mulberry five diseases and soil edaphic factors, data were collected from the mulberry cultivated areas where important soil edaphic characters like soil pH, electrical conductivity, organic carbon, nitrogen, phosphorus and potassium were known.
+To determine a relationship between disease severity levels of five mulberry diseases and soil edaphic factors, data were collected from the mulberry cultivated areas where important soil edaphic characters like soil pH, electrical conductivity, organic carbon, nitrogen, phosphorus and potassium were known.
 The data pertaining to different diseases are presented in Table 1 & Fig.2.

 It was evident from the table that five diseases i.e. Myrothecium leaf spot, bacterial leaf spot, Pseudocercospora leaf spot, powdery mildew and leaf rust were very much prevalent in West Bengal.
 Among the diseases, powdery mildew and leaf rust were not common in Birbhum district.
-Bacterial leaf spot was very prominent disease in Birbhum district and a range of 7.25 to 12.35 % and average 11.82 % PDI (Percent Disease Index) was observed followed by average 8.94 and 2.88 % PDI in Murshidabad and Malda district respectively.
+Bacterial leaf spot was very prominent disease in Birbhum district and a range of 7.25 to 12.35 % and average 11.82 % PDI (Percent Disease Index) was observed followed by average 8.94 and 2.88 % PDI in Murshidabad and Malda districts, respectively.
 Myrothecium leaf spot was quite common in three districts and an average PDI of 5.56, 4.70 and 4.60 % were recorded in Malda, Murshidabad and Birbhum districts, respectively.
 The severity level of Pseudocercospora leaf spot varied between the districts.
 It was found in the range of 6.25 to 13.24 % with average of 7.20 % PDI in Murshidabad district and minimum 1.02 to 3.24% with average 2.30 % in Malda district.
-The range of powdery mildew and leaf rust were found 1.14 to 6.25 % and 1.00 to 3.24 % PDI respectively in Murshidabad and 1.0 to 4.26 % and 1.24 to 5.1 % PDI respectively in Malda district.
+The range of powdery mildew and leaf rust were found to be 1.14 to 6.25 % and 1.00 to 3.24 % PDI respectively in Murshidabad and 1.0 to 4.26 % and 1.24 to 5.1 % PDI respectively in Malda district.

 Table 1.
-Disease severity level as PDI of five mulberry diseases in this study.
+Disease severity level as PDI of five mulberry diseases in this study